pupil-labs/pupil-docs/src/core/terminology.md

 ### 1) System Time

 System Time is the current datetime (date and time of day) of the device that is running Pupil Core software.
-It is usually set when the system starts and regularly updates (e.g. via the device's network time protocol [NTP]).
+It is usually set when the system starts and regularly updates (e.g. via the device's network time protocol).
 As a consequence, **it is not** guaranteed to be monotonically increasing – it can jump forwards and backwards.

 ### 2) Pupil Time